 The Dutch government announced several measures to support companies during this crisis.
 Earlier, employers had the option of applying for a permit to reduce the working hours within the company.
 The government, however, abolished that arrangement with immediate effect on 17 March 2020, as part of emergency legislation.

-In substitution of the abolished ‘hours reduction’ scheme, the government adopted the “Temporary Emergency Bridging Measure for Sustained Employment” (Tijdelijke Noodmaatregel Overbrugging voor behoud van Werkgelegenheid) (“NOW”), offering companies an aid package aimed at compensating employers’ wage costs (rather than a scheme allowing the reduction of working hours).
+In substitution of the abolished ‘hours reduction’ scheme, the government adopted the “Temporary Emergency Bridging Measure for Sustained Employment” (Tijdelijke Noodmaatregel Overbrugging voor behoud van Werkgelegenheid) (“NOW”), offering companies an aid package aimed at compensating employers’ wage costs over March, April and May 2020 (rather than a scheme allowing the reduction of working hours).

 The below information is a very high-level overview.